Inference From Visible Information And Background Knowledge: Definitions

 Finally, we will consider \emph{Equality-generating Dependencies} (EGDs), of the form

 where $\phi$ is a conjunction of atoms and $x_i, x_j$ are variables.
-EGDs generalize well-known relational database constraints, such as functional dependencies and key constraints. \emph{EGDs with constants} further allow equalities between variables and constants, e.g. $x_i = a$, in the right-hand side.
+As with TGDs, EGDs generalize some well-known relational database integrity constraints, such as functional dependencies and key constraints. \emph{EGDs with constants} further allow equalities between variables and constants, e.g. $x_i = a$, in the right-hand side.

-For our query language we consider \emph{conjunctive queries} (CQs), first-order formulas built up from relational atoms via conjunction and existential quantification (equivalently, relational algebra queries built via selection, projection, join, and rename operations), and also \emph{unions of CQs} (UCQs), which are disjunctions (relational algebra UNIONs) of CQs. \emph{Boolean UCQs} are simply UCQs with no free variables.
-Every CQ $Q$ is associated with a \emph{canonical database} $\canondb(Q)$, where the domain consists of variables and constants of $Q$ and the facts are the atoms of $Q$.
+Our problems take as input a background theory and also a logical sentence whose inference we want to study, the query.
+In this work we will consider queries specified as \emph{conjunctive queries} (CQs), first-order formulas built up from relational atoms via conjunction and existential quantification (equivalently, relational algebra queries built via selection, projection, join, and rename operations), and also \emph{unions of CQs} (UCQs), which are disjunctions (relational algebra unions) of CQs. \emph{Boolean UCQs} are simply UCQs with no free variables.
+Every CQ $Q$ is associated with a \emph{canonical instance} $\canondb(Q)$, where the domain consists of variables and constants of $Q$ and the facts are the atoms of $Q$.

-We will always assume that we have associated with each value a corresponding constant, and we will identify each constant with its value.
+We will always assume that we have associated with each value a corresponding constant, and we will identify the constant with its value.
 Thus distinct constants will always be forced to denote distinct domain elements -- this is often called the ``unique name assumption'' (UNA) \cite{AHV}.
 While the presence or absence of constants will often make no difference in our results, there are several problems where their presence adds significant complications.
-In contrast, it is easy to show that the presence of constants without the UNA will never make any difference in any of our results. \emph{Note that in our constraint and query languages above, with the exception of IDs, constants are allowed by default.} When we want to restrict to formulas without constants, we add the prefix $\cf$ -- e.g. $\cf$ $\fgtgd$ denotes the frontier-guarded TGDs that do not contain constants.
+In contrast, it is easy to show that the presence of constants without the UNA will never make any difference in any of our results. \emph{Note that in our background theories and query languages above, with the exception of IDs, constants are allowed by default.} When we want to restrict to formulas without constants, we add the prefix $\cf$; for example, $\cf$-$\fgtgd$ denotes the frontier-guarded TGDs that do not contain constants.

 The crucial definition for our work is the following: